kompseye/gcp-tutorial/PubSub/README.md

 # create subscription
 gcloud pubsub subscriptions create --topic my-topic my-subscription
 # From man page: "Creates one or more Cloud Pub/Sub subscriptions for a given topic.
-The new subscription defaults to a PULL subscription unless a push endpoint is specified."
+The new subscription defaults to a PULL subscription unless a PUSH endpoint is specified."

 # confirm
 gcloud pubsub subscriptions list